CylonicRaider/basebot/MANUAL.md

 The bot library has the domain name [euphoria.io](http://euphoria.io) built-in as a default.
-If you want to run a bot at an alternative site, you can achieve that by setting the `BASEBOT_ROOM_FORMAT` environment variable.
-It will be `%`-interpolated by the bot library with the room name to enter, and the library will try to connect to the resulting URL.
+If you want to run a bot at an alternative site, you can achieve that by setting the `BASEBOT_URL_TEMPLATE` environment variable.
+It is `{}`-formatted by the bot library with the room name to enter, and the library tries to connect to the resulting URL.

-The default preset is `wss://euphoria.io/room/%s/ws`, therefore, trying to enter the room `test` using the default settings would result in an connection attempt to `wss://euphoria.io/room/test/ws`.
+The default preset is `wss://euphoria.io/room/{}/ws`, therefore, trying to enter the room `test` using the default settings would result in a connection attempt to `wss://euphoria.io/room/test/ws`.